wsilverio11/Debugger-Lab/README.md

 ## Pig Implementation

-In the git repository for the lab you will find four Java files.
+In the git repository for the lab you will find a directory called `src`.
+This stands for "source" and is a common naming convention for directories that contain source code.
+In the `src` directory you will find four Java files.
 Open all four files in DrJava.

 The following questions are designed to help you become familiar with the code you just copied.